 The timeline also gives you a perfect overview of all activated audio and subtitle tracks as well as the time based markers that highlight and distinguish portions of the video.

-Your accurate playback position is always represented by the current time indicator.
-Play the video and you will see it flow gracefully through the timeline, stop the video and it stops immediately.
+Your accurate playback position is always represented by the current time indicator (CTI).
+Play the video and you will see it flow through the timeline, stop the video and it stops immediately.
 The current time indicator cuts through the entire timeline to make it clear where the marker cues and the audio waveforms are positioned

 This powerful tool lets you scrub the video to anywhere at any time, regardless if you are clicking on a specific timecode or if you drag and release the indicator.
 Timecode inputs, clicking a subtitle/marker cue or using the framestep functions also update the position of the current time indicator instantly.

-The current time indicator also visualizes the buffering of the video in a subtle yet distinct way.
+The CTI also visualizes the buffering of the video in a subtle yet distinct way.